Afffan16/football-virtual-waiting-room/docs/14-optimization.md

 ---

-# Lessons Learned
+## Lessons Learned

-- Design around access patterns, not entities.
+- Design around access patterns, not entities — the whole schema in [`04-data-model.md`](04-data-model.md) and [`05-table-schema.md`](05-table-schema.md) exists because of this one decision made early, in [`02-requirements-analysis.md`](02-requirements-analysis.md).
-- Minimize indexes.
+- Minimize indexes — every GSI has a real cost, so each one needs a real justification.
-- Avoid table scans.
+- Avoid table scans, without exception.
-- Prefer immutable data where possible.
+- Prefer immutable data where possible — the immutable queue position is the clearest example of how much this simplifies everything downstream.
-- Build for observability from day one.
+- Build for observability from day one, not as an afterthought once something breaks.

 ---

-# Summary
+## Summary

-The proposed optimizations ensure that the Football Virtual Waiting Room remains scalable, maintainable, and cost-effective while following AWS Well-Architected Framework principles and DynamoDB best practices.
+These optimizations keep the Football Virtual Waiting Room scalable, maintainable, and cost-effective, while staying aligned with the AWS Well-Architected Framework and DynamoDB best practices throughout.

+Next: [`15-final-solution.md`](15-final-solution.md) pulls everything together into the executive-level summary of the finished solution.